mdwcrft/mdwcrft.github.io/_posts/2019-04-08-ML4-optimization.md

 $$var(\hat f_{avg}(x_0)) = var(\frac 1B \sum ^B_{i=1} \hat f_i(x_0))$$
 $$ = \frac 1B var(\hat f_1(x_0))$$

-This shows that model averaging can reduct the error due to variance.
+This shows that model averaging can reduce the error due to variance.

 However, in real life we do **not** have $B$ independent datasets.